nwg-piotr/obhud/README.md

 ### New in 0.2.1 version

 **Optional use of the [light-git](https://aur.archlinux.org/packages/light-git) (AUR) package**.
-If brightness keys don't work for you (e.g. with Radeon graphics), please install optional `light-git` package.
+Listed as an optional dependency.
+Install if brightness keys don't work for you (e.g. with Radeon graphics).

 ### New in 0.1.9 version